Reitumetse24/Work-readiness-portfolio/README.md

 ### ✨ Reflection

 **Situation:**
-As part of the Professional Networking module, I was required to create and enhance my LinkedIn profile and engage with industry professionals online.
+As part of the Professional Networking module, I was required to create and enhance my LinkedIn profile and engage with industry professionals online.</br>
 **Task:**
-My goal was to establish a credible professional online presence and connect with individuals in my field of interest to expand my career network.
+My goal was to establish a credible professional online presence and connect with individuals in my field of interest to expand my career network.</br>
 **Action:**
 I created a detailed LinkedIn profile highlighting my education, skills, and projects.
-I joined relevant industry groups, interacted with posts, and reached out to professionals to build meaningful connections.
+I joined relevant industry groups, interacted with posts, and reached out to professionals to build meaningful connections.</br>
 **Result:**
 I successfully connected with several professionals and received engagement on my profile posts.
 This experience taught me the value of maintaining a positive digital footprint and how networking can open doors to mentorship and career opportunities.